Cubic fourfolds containing a plane and a quintic del Pezzo surface: A pfaffian containing a plane

 \item The conic $C \subset \PP^2$ defined by the vanishing of $x^2+yz$ is tangent to the degeneration divisor $D$ at six points (five of which are distinct).

 \item The K3 surface $S$ has (geometric) Picard rank $2$. \end{enumerate} In particular, the Clifford invariant of $X$ is geometrically nontrivial. \end{theorem}

-\begin{proof} Verifying smoothness of $X$ and $D$ is a straightforward application of the jacobian criterion, while the inclusion $P \subset X$ is checked by inspecting the expression for $\pf(A)$; every monomial is divisible by $x$, $y$ or $z$.
-Rationality comes from being a pfaffian cubic fourfold; see \cite{tregub}.
-The smoothness of $D$ implies that $\pi$ has simple degeneration; see \cite[Rem.~7.1]{hassett_varilly:K3} or \cite[Rem.~2.6]{ABB:fibrations}.
-This establishes parts \textit{a)} and \textit{b)}.
+\begin{proof} An application of the jacobian criterion shows that $X$ and $D$ are smooth.
+The inclusion $P \subset X$ is checked by inspecting the expression for $\pf(A)$; every monomial is divisible by $x$, $y$ or $z$.
+Rationality comes from being a pfaffian cubic fourfold.
+Smoothness of $D$ and $X$ implies that $\pi$ has simple degeneration; see \cite[Rem.~7.1]{hassett_varilly:K3} or \cite[Prop.~1.6]{ABB:fibrations}.
+This proves parts \eqref{main:a} and \eqref{main:b}.